Deborah Smithey, CPM

 I am Deborah Smithey, nationally certified by the North American Registry of Midwives as a Certified Professional Midwife (CPM).
 I maintain certification by the American Heart Association in Neonatal Resuscitation as well as Adult and Infant Basic Life Support (CPR).
-I am a member of Missouri Midwives Association, Friends of Missouri Midwives and Midwives Alliance of North America.
 But none of that qualifies me to be your midwife.
 Only you can choose the right midwife for you.

 2009 to present: certification from the North American Registry of Midwives (NARM) as a Certified Professional Midwife (CPM).